 Issue/Limiting Factor being addressed: The property is located on the outside bend of a side channel that has in the past experienced overbank flooding and erosion.
 Bank hardening and invasive species have affected riparian habitat resulting in sedimentation and loss of cover.

 Action to be taken: Floodplain forest and other habitat features will be restored.
-Landowner is willing to sell.
-The property will be purchased, structure and infrastructure removed, invasive species removed, and riparian vegetation re-established.
+Land acquisition, bank hardening and infrastructure removed, invasive species removed, and riparian vegetation re-established.